Stronger Together: WA’s Plan for Gender Equality

 - The Grant’s for Women program, targeting women’s participation and COVID-19 recovery, was open from August to October 2021 and 59 applications were submitted.

 What is next?

-- Development of Action Plan Two – a four-year plan that will leverage partnerships across government, community and business sectors to drive gender equality across WA.
+- Implementation of the Second Action Plan will continue and will leverage partnerships across government, community and business sectors to drive gender equality across WA.

-- Ongoing monitoring and reporting of the gendered impacts of COVID-19 on women as part of WA’s Recovery Plan.
+- Ongoing monitoring and reporting of the gendered impacts of COVID-19 on women will continue as part of WA’s Recovery Plan.

 What difference will we make?